 How to Detect Basement Drainage Problems

-If you are already seeing warning signs, such as damp floors or musty odors, it helps to review signs of poor basement drainage to understand how these symptoms typically develop.
-This guide will focus on how to confirm whether drainage is the root cause.
+If you are still identifying the warning signs, review signs of poor basement drainage.
+This guide focuses on the next step: confirming whether poor drainage is the root cause.

 Why Detecting Basement Drainage Problems Matters